Cesare Lombroso: Spiritualism

 Later in his life Lombroso began investigating mediumship.
 Although originally sceptical, he later became a believer in spiritualism.
 As an atheist Lombroso discusses his views on the paranormal and spiritualism in his book After Death – What?
-(1909) which he believed the existence of spirits and claimed the medium Eusapia Palladino was genuine.
+(1909) in which he believed the existence of spirits and claimed that the medium Eusapia Palladino was genuine.
 The article "Exit Eusapia!" was published in the British Medical Journal on 9 November 1895.
 The article questioned the scientific legitimacy of the Society for Psychical Research for investigating Palladino a medium who had a reputation of being a fraud and imposter and was surprised that Lombroso had been deceived by Palladino.

 The anthropologist Edward Clodd wrote "[Lombroso] swallowed the lot at a gulp, from table raps to materialisation of the departed, spirit photographs and spirit voices; every story, old or new, alike from savage and civilised sources, confirming his will to believe".
 Lombroso's daughter Gina Ferrero wrote that during the later years of his life, Lombroso suffered from arteriosclerosis and his mental and physical health was wrecked.
 The sceptic Joseph McCabe wrote that because of this it was not surprising that Palladino managed to fool Lombroso into believing spiritualism by her tricks.